chrisb13/mkmov/docs/index.rst

 .. _Github: https://github.com/chrisb13/mkmov

-Already have matplotlib, netCDF4 and ffmpeg?
+Already have matplotlib, numpy, netCDF4 and ffmpeg?
 Jump straight to usage or check out this video... (note: video can be paused and you can copy and paste code!)

 .. raw:: html